NoshSpot/Restaurant/README.md

 # NoshSpot - Restaurant

-## Group project to make a restaurant ordering app for diners and restauranteurs.
+## Restaurant admin to view orders and change menu items/prices

 ### Technology Used:
 - AngularJS